Anyone between the age of 20 and 40 years as of 1 June 2016, who is:

 - Social Scientists

-Registration for Famelab India 2017 is now open!
-Before you apply please make sure you are eligible to take part.
+Registration for Famelab India 2017 is now closed.

 There will be a two and a half day residential science communication workshop arranged for all shortlisted applicants.
 It will be jointly delivered by UK and Indian facilitators.